Myszka/orangepy/README.md

 # orangepy
-PolandAOD sensors on Orange Pi zero
+Package of python scripts, config files and services (unit files) to manage environmental sensors attached to Orange Pi zero.

+Software used in Poland AOD network

+TBC